AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *3rd level Dagger Dancer feature*
 </br>
+Your dancing prowess impresses and protects.
 While you aren't wearing Armour or wielding a Shield, your base Armour Class equals 10 + your Dexterity modifier + your Charisma modifier, and whenever you make a Performance check you can add a bonus to it equal to your Dexterity modifier (minimum of +1).

 #### Flowing Movement

 *3rd level Dagger Dancer feature*
 </br>
+You can step gracefully through ballroom and battlefield.
 You are unaffected by the reduction to movement from being in an allied creature's space, and you can move through spaces occupied by any hostile creature, regardless of its size.
 When you reach 6th level in this class, you also are unaffected by the reduction to movement from being in a hostile creature's space.

 On your turn, if you travel through the space of a hostile creature you can use Sneak Attack against that creature without needing Advantage on the attack.

-#### Nimble Step
+#### Disorienting Step

 *9th level Dagger Dancer feature*
 </br>
-Your movement doesn't provoke Opportunity Attacks.
-If you take the Disengage Action, you can instead make the movement of a creature within 5 feet of you not provoke Opportunity Attacks until the end of their next turn.
+Your footwork keeps your enemies on their toes.
+Your movement no longer provokes Opportunity Attacks.
+Instead of the Disengage Action, you can use your Bonus Action to attempt to knock your opponent off their rhythm.
+A target creature within 5 feet of you must make a Dexterity Saving Throw (DC equal to 8 + your proficiency bonus + your Charisma modifier).
+If they fail, you have Advantage on all attacks against them until the start of your next turn.

 \column